MAURITIUS – SO FAR AND YET SO FAMILIAR – MAURITIUSNOW

 LE MORNE – UNESCO WORLD HERITAGE

 Beyond the spectacular show it puts on for the island’s residents and visitors, Le Morne has a significant role in Mauritius’ history and collective memory.
-It was here in the southwest of the island that escaped slaves would hide in the eighteenth and early nineteenth centuries, protected by the area’s isolated cliffs covered with virtually inaccessible forests.
+It was here in the southwest of the island that escaped slaves would hide in the eighteenth and early nineteenth centuries.
+They were protected by the area’s isolated cliffs covered with virtually inaccessible forests.

 The oral tradition associated with these escaped slaves has seen Le Morne becoming a symbol of their struggle for freedom, their suffering and their sacrifice.
-Over the years, this place has become a symbol of the fight against slavery and a landmark for all those who have commemorated its abolition, particularly the descendants of slave communities who still live on the island.
+Over the years, this place has become a symbol of the fight against slavery.
+It is a landmark for all those who have commemorated its abolition, particularly the descendants of slave communities who still live on the island.